basitsk09/test/README.md

-Based on your request, the duplicate code block has been removed.
-The following code is a refactored solution that accepts a Map in the controller and uses a native query in the repository, without needing @Transient variables in the entity.
+Of course.
+Following the structure you provided, here is the approve and reject functionality refactored to accept a Map in the controller and use only native queries in the repository for all database operations.
-This approach uses a repository method that returns a List<Object[]>.
-Each array in the list represents a row from the database result set.
-The service layer is then responsible for transforming this raw data into a structured Map for the response.
+This implementation removes the need for transient variables by having the service layer orchestrate calls to specific native queries that perform targeted updates.
-## Backend Refactoring
+## Backend Refactoring (Approve/Reject)
 1. Controller (FrtRequestController.java)
-The controller remains lean.
-It accepts the Map from the request body and passes it directly to the service layer.
-The duplicate endpoint has been removed. package com.tcs.controllers;
+The controller is updated with /approveRequests and /rejectRequests endpoints.
+Both methods accept a standard Map and delegate the processing to the service layer, maintaining a clean and consistent API design. package com.tcs.controllers;

 import org.apache.log4j.Logger;